Janortop5/k8s-automated-dr/infra/README.md

 The CA bundle is already Base-64, but the token is plain text – that’s exactly what the Kubernetes API expects.

-* Upload the file to Jenkins once: Manage Jenkins → Manage Credentials → (Global) → Add Credentials
+* Upload the file to Jenkins once: Manage Jenkins → Manage Credentials → (Global) → Add Credentials (Check steps above)

-   * Kind: Kubernetes configuration (kubeconfig)
-   * File: select the jenkins-kubeconfig.yaml you just generated
-   * Give it an ID such as k8s-jenkins-agent.

 * Tell the Kubernetes Cloud to use it: Manage Jenkins → Manage Nodes and Clouds → Configure Clouds → Kubernetes